alex-kalinin/alex-kalinin.github.io/_posts/2018-06-22-Sampling_From_a_Normal_Distribution.md

 ![]({{site.baseurl}}/assets/Sampling_From_a_Normal_Distribution_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-Indeed, a comulative distribution function is approximately uniform.
+Indeed, a cumulative distribution function of our *normally* distributed variable is approximately uniform.
 So, if we know a CDF $F$ for a *Normal* distribution, we can generate samples from the Normal distribution via the following steps:

 1. Generate samples $u$ from the *uniform* distribution
 2. Calculate $x = F^{-1}(u)$, where $F$ is the CDF for the Normal distribution.
 Then $x$ will be normally distriubted.